wasmerio/ate/tokterm/src/txt/help.md

 ## wapm commands

-    list                           List the currently installed packages and their commands install                        Install a package from Wapm
-    upload                         Install a local Wasm module
+    add          Add packages to the manifest without installing bin          Get the .bin dir path
+    config       Config related subcommands
+    help         Prints this message or the help of the given subcommand(s) init         Set up current directory for use with wapm install      Install a package
+    remove       Remove packages from the manifest
     uninstall    Uninstall a package
+    validate     Check if a directory or tar.gz is a valid wapm package

 ## coreutil commands: